 United Airlines Credit Cards

 Compare United Airlines credit card offers and then apply online.
+The following credit cards are not issued by United, but they do allow you to earn amazing rewards on major US airlines, including United Airlines.
 For your security, all application forms offer secure SSL technology.

 United Airlines is ranked among the four largest airlines in the United States.
 The airline has its origins in a partnership between United Aircraft and Transport Corporation in 1931.
 Due to the partnership the company announced to the world that they were the World's largest air transport carrier.
 Following the stipulation of the Air Mail Act of 1934 that mandated the breakup of all aviation holding companies United Aircraft and Transport Corporation split into Boeing, United Aircraft, and United Air Lines.
 When this split occurred United Airlines had been already offering services all around the country from New York to San Francisco and Los Angeles (with major stops in Salt Lake City, Omaha, Chicago, and Cleveland).